AdrianPricopie/MobileTestingAppium/README.md

 2. Click on the authentication button.
 3. Enter the valid email address and password.
 4. Click the login button.
-5. Verify that the user's order exists on the account page to ensure that i can log in my account
+5. Verify that the user's order exists on the account page to ensure that I am logged in.

 code:
    ```java